Bird Research

 Bird Population Assessment

 St. John is home to many species of birds, and has been the location of ongoing bird population studies since 1987.
 Dr. Robert Askins and Dr. David Ewert first came to study bird populations in the park in 1987, before Hurricane Hugo, and returned in 1990 to study populations after Hurricane Hugo.
-They continued to monitor bird populations until 1997, and were asked to come back and complete a bird study, funded by the Friends of VI National Park, following the two category five hurricanes, Irma and Maria, which hit the Virgin Islands in 2017.
+They continued to monitor bird populations until 1997, and were asked to come back and complete a bird study, funded by the Friends of Virgin Islands National Park, following the two category five hurricanes, Irma and Maria, which hit the Virgin Islands in 2017.
 They did their fieldwork in January 2019.

 Vegetation is Important:

 Vegetation was a very important part of this study because trees and shrubs function as a habitat for birds.
 The impact on vegetation following the storms helps the researchers more accurately understand responses of bird populations to hurricanes.
+For this reason, the researchers completed vegetation surveys on each bird survey plot in 1987 and repeated the surveys after hurricanes in 1990 and 2019.

 Population Findings:

-1. Antillean Crested Hummingbird
+- Antillean Crested Hummingbird

-8. Lesser Antillean bullfinch
+- Lesser Antillean Bullfinch

 Of the Gray Kingbird, Pearly-eyed Thrasher, American Redstart, Northern Parula, Yellow Warbler, Black-and-white Warbler and Caribbean Elaenia, all insectivorous or omnivorous species, only the Black-and-white Warbler and Caribbean Elaenia had a clear population decline following Hurricanes Irma and Maria.
 The other birds probably maintained their populations because their main food source, insects, recovered quickly after the storms.
+Caribbean Elaenias eat fruit as well as insects, so the lack of fruit production following the hurricanes may have contributed to their decline.

 Overall Findings: